Umesh-Goslar/ShuffleShortNumbers/README.md

-# UI-shuffle-and-short-numbers

---author = "Umesh G <umesh.arnold@gmail.com>"

-shuffle and short numbers using Javascript
+# Shuffle and short a numbers

-The page consists of 9 numbered cards which can be manipulated by using the shuffle and short buttons.
+HTML page displaying the shuffle and short numbers.
+That  have the following features.

-Using JavaScript, allow the user to:

-• Click the shuffle button to randomly rearrange the order of the cards
+- Click the shuffle button to randomly rearrange the order of the cards

-• Click the sort button to place the cards in ascending order (1 – 9)
+- Click the sort button to place the cards in ascending order (1 – 9)

-Responsive design Desktop - 960px and Mobile - 375px
+- Responsive design Desktop - 960px and Mobile - 375px

+# open source JavaScript libraries are used in this project
+- jquery.min.js